 Treatment for Stress Fractures

 Treatment for stress fractures depends on the severity and location of the fracture.
 Most stress fractures take six to eight weeks to heal completely.

 Your primary care provider is the best initial resource for this injury.
 They will be able to recommend lifestyle or activity modifications or medications as well as order any necessary imaging or diagnostic tests.
 Your doctor may recommend using crutches or a removable cast walker to keep weight off the affected foot/leg.

 Physiotherapists and kinesiologists can help with activity modifications and training changes to help manage your pain while remaining active.

 A pedorthist can help control excessive movements at the foot that impact the alignment and movement at the knee.
-Your pedorthist may recommend a specific shoe or incorporate an orthotic device to correct these movements and realign the lower limb.
+Your pedorthist may recommend a specific shoe or incorporate orthotics for stress fractures to correct these movements and realign the lower limb.

 Kinesiologists can help you modify your activity or training to reduce your pain.
 After recovery, they can assist you in developing safe, gradual training programs to avoid future injury.

 The best therapy for healing a stress fracture, particularly in the lower leg or foot, is to abstain from all weight bearing activity.
 Some substitutions for weight-bearing activities might include:

 - Resistance training

 1. Patel D S, Roth M & Kapil N. Stress Fractures: Diagnosis, Treatment and Prevention.
 American Family Physician.
 2011;83(1):39-46